indigotree/www-bagnallcentre-com/content/whats-on/food-for-health-on-a-budget.md

 Zoe is currently studying to be a Natural Chef at the College of Naturopathic Medicine, and Katie is a passionate home cook who has been providing delicious meals to her family and friends for many years.

 Cook for Life will be running plant-based cookery teaching classes at the Bagnall Centre throughout the year.

+To book your place please go to [Eventbrite](https://www.eventbrite.co.uk/e/food-for-health-on-a-budget-tickets-46070362695).